 The life changer was: watching her die from it and then learning how to live without her.

 My latest obsession: is researching ways I can help my daughter, learning about local special needs support and connecting with other working moms who have special needs kids.
+That led me on a journey to a pretty amazing inclusive playground story you should check out!

 What matters to me: is that I’m always learning and always laughing.